simonmichael/hledger/hledger-ui/hledger-ui.1.md

 When you press `g`, the current and all previous screens are regenerated, which may cause a noticeable pause.
 Also there is no visual indication that this is in progress.

+The register screen's switching between historic balance and running total based on query arguments may be confusing, and there is no column heading to indicate which is being displayed.